 Euraxess Platform supports researchers and doctoral candidates in the whole of Europe

 The OeAD is a partner in the EU initiative Euraxess, the European-wide network that supports mobility and careers of researchers.
-Approximately 60,000 jobs and fellowships in research were posted at www.euraxess.org in 2015.
+Over 80,000 jobs and fellowships in research were posted at www.euraxess.ec.europa.eu in 2020.

 At www.euraxess.at researchers and their families will find information and advice on entry requirements and residence, taxes, social insurance, accommodation and matters of everyday life, such as language courses, family and healthcare.

 Funding programmes Sparkling Science and Top Citizen Science

 Research projects in which scientists carry out research together with pupils are supported within the framework of the research programme Sparkling Science.

 Sparkling Science projects that have already been funded can submit extension projects in which excellent research is carried out together with citizens within Top Citizen Science.